-Sunday night shooting on Henderson Avenue leaves one person dead
+Officials identify victim of Sunday night shooting on Henderson Avenue

 Latest Weather Blog

-Sunday night shooting on Henderson Avenue leaves one person dead
+Officials identify victim of Sunday night shooting on Henderson Avenue

-BATON ROUGE - Detectives with the Baton Rouge Police Department are investigating a Sunday night shooting near Plank Road and Hollywood Street that resulted in one person's death.
+BATON ROUGE - Detectives with the Baton Rouge Police Department are investigating a Sunday night shooting near Plank Road and Hollywood Street that resulted in a 27-year-old man's death.

+Officials with the East Baton Rouge Parish Coroner's Office have identified the victim as Freddie Thomas, saying he suffered multiple gunshot wounds.

-The deadly incident occurred within the 5700 block of Henderson Avenue, around 10:52 p.m.
+The deadly incident occurred within the 5700 block of Henderson Avenue, around 10:52 p.m., where police say large quantities of marijuana were found.

-Authorities have yet to release additional information related to the circumstances surrounding the shooting.

-Police say they expect additional details to be released later Monday morning.

 More News